illusionfield/meteor-dart-sass-development/README.md

 # Dart Sass for Meteor.js

-This is a build plugin for Meteor.js that compiles Sass files using Dart Sass Embedded.
+This is a build plugin for Meteor.js that compiles Sass files using Dart Sass.

 ## Installation